Dutch watchdog to investigate TikTok's use of children's data

 The move comes amid growing U.S. scrutiny of the app, which allows users to create and share short videos of themselves with millions of people worldwide.

-Owned by Chinese company ByteDance, TikTok first gained popularity in Asia and now also has a massive following in the West.
-It is estimated to have between 500 million and 1 billion users worldwide.
+Owned by Chinese company ByteDance, TikTok is estimated to have between 500 million and 1 billion users worldwide.
+The company could not immediately be reached for comment.

-The company, which introduced parental controls last month, said it was cooperating with Dutch authorities.

-“TikTok’s top priority is protecting our users’ privacy and safety, especially our younger users,” spokeswoman Gudrun Herrmann said in a statement sent to Reuters.

 “For many users this is an important way of staying in touch with friends and spending time together, particularly during the current coronavirus crisis,” the Dutch Data Protection Authority (DPA) said in a statement.
 “The rise of TikTok has led to growing concerns about privacy.”